 When parents separate children and young people’s reactions will be individual and dependent on the circumstances and the changes it brings to their lives.

 Children and young people might show sadness, guilt and anger or even relief.
-Children struggle with the uncertainty about what will happen next – how often they will see their estranged parent, where they will live and whether they will have to change school.
+Children struggle with the uncertainty about what will happen next.

-Some children will have been exposed to unhealthy relationships between their parents – 1in 5 children experience domestic abuse in their parent’s relationships – and professionals being mindful of this can make it possible for children to share difficult experiences
+Some children will have been exposed to unhealthy relationships between their parents – 1 in 5 children experience domestic abuse in their parent’s relationships.
+Professionals being mindful of this can make it possible for children to share difficult experiences.

 Things you can do to help: